miield/EthernautCTF/Delegate/README.md

 3. Clicked the owner function to see the owner (a different address)
 4. Clicked the pwn function and sent the tracnsaction
 5. Click the owner function, got my metamask wallet address.
+6. Go to the Ethernaut and submit instance.